 Fines or settlement expenses following litigation

-Millions in penalties collected by EEOC for sexual harassment violations in FY2017
+through penalties and litigation for sexual harassment violations